microsoft/coe-starter-kit/coe-cli/readme.md

 #### Create Branch

-Creating a branch and associated Azure DevOps Pipelines
+One setup you can create a solution branch and the associated Azure DevOps Pipelines

 ```bash
 coe aa4am branch -o yourorg -p alm-sandbox -d MyTestSolution